zfan20/STOSA/README.md

 # STOSA
-Resource code for the submission of WWW2022 STOSA.
+Source code for the submission of WWW2022 STOSA.